Ebazhanov/linkedin-skill-assessments-quizzes/windows-server/windows-server-quiz.md

 - [ ] Open mmc.exe
 - [ ] Run dcpromo.exe
 - [ ] Click Add Roles and Features.
-- [ ] Click the notification flag in the Server Manager windows.
+- [x] Click the notification flag in the Server Manager windows.

+#### Q52.
+You want to host two virtual machines on the same physical server.
+Their memory settings in Hyper-V are set to optimize the use of physical memory for each virtual machine.
+What makes this optimization possible?

+- [ ] dynamic memory
+- [ ] memory buffer
+- [x] virtual memory
+- [ ] ReadyBoost